 Mexican Lasagna Bowls

-This high protein, low carb Mexican lasagna bowl packs all the flavor of your favorite taco night—just layered up and portioned into single-serve meal prep containers.
-Made with low carb tortillas, chicken, cheese, and enchilada sauce, they’re ready to refrigerate or freeze, then heat up whenever you need a cozy, satisfying meal—no pasta needed.
+This high protein keto Mexican lasagna bowl packs all the flavor of your favorite taco night, just layered up and portioned into single-serve meal prep containers.
+Made with low-carb tortillas, chicken, cheese, and enchilada sauce, they're ready to refrigerate or freeze, then heat up whenever you need a cozy, satisfying meal.
+No pasta needed.

-This recipe is what happens when enchiladas and lasagna have a meal prep babyand honestly, I’m not mad about it.
-Instead of piling everything into one big casserole dish, we’re layering all those bold Tex-Mex flavors into individual oven-safe containers, making it easy to stock your fridge or freezer with ready-to-go meals.
-You get the comfort and coziness of lasagna with the saucy, cheesy goodness of enchiladas—all in a single-serving bowl you can just grab, heat, and eat.
+This recipe is what happens when enchiladas and lasagna have a meal prep baby, and honestly, I’m not mad about it.
+Instead of piling everything into one big casserole dish, I’m layering all those bold Tex-Mex flavors into individual oven-safe containers, making it easy to stock your fridge or freezer with ready-to-go meals.
+You get the comfort and coziness of lasagna with the saucy, cheesy goodness of enchiladas, all in a single-serving bowl you can just grab, heat, and eat.

 Overhead view of three Mexican lasagna bowls garnished with avocado slices and sour cream.

 Each bowl starts with shredded chicken and a generous pour of red enchilada sauce.
-Then we layer in low carb tortillas, black soy beans (a great high protein, low carb sub for traditional black beans), and of course, plenty of cheese.
-It all comes together in about 30 minutes in the oven, but you can also reheat it later in the air fryer or microwave—whatever works for your schedule.
+Then I layer in low-carb tortillas, black soy beans (a great high protein sub for traditional black beans), and of course, plenty of cheese.
+It all comes together in about 30 minutes in the oven, but you can also reheat it later in the air fryer or microwave, whatever works for your schedule.
 These are the kind of freezer-friendly meals I rely on when life’s chaotic but I still want something that actually tastes good and keeps me full.

 Youtube